vitejs/vite/docs/config/index.md

   })
   ```

-  Set to `false` to disable ESbuild transforms.
+  Set to `false` to disable esbuild transforms.

 ### assetsInclude